cityofaustin/Residential-Permitting/_projects/shed/overview.md

 ---

 The cost for permitting a shed starts at $584.48, if your shed will be less than 1750 square feet in size.
-This includes the plan review, the permit itself, your inspections, and fees.
+This cost includes the plan review, the permit itself, your inspections, and additional fees.